Cheap vacation spots for travelers on a budget in 2024

 Key takeaways

-With a little planning and flexibility, budget-friendly vacations can be doable.
+- With a little planning and flexibility, budget-friendly vacations can be doable.

-Popular destinations, like Washington, D.C., Yellowstone National Park, Costa Rica and Mexico, can be budget friendly if you plan with affordability in mind.
+- Popular destinations, like Washington, D.C., Yellowstone National Park, Costa Rica and Mexico, can be budget-friendly if you plan with affordability in mind.

-Strategizing when to travel and when to book might help you economize and take advantage of lower prices.
+- Strategizing when to travel and when to book might help you economize and take advantage of lower prices.

-7 popular cheap vacation spots
+8 popular and cheap vacation spots

 Whether you’re looking for ideas about inexpensive road trips, affordable beach towns or low-cost family vacations, this list has a budget destination for you.

-One thing to note: The cost of travel is going to be different for most everyone.
+One thing to note: The cost of travel is going to be different for everyone.
 It depends on where you live, where you’re going, how you pack and a host of other factors.
 But once you reach your destination, you have the chance to make memories without spending a fortune.

 1. Washington, D.C.

-Visit the Smithsonian museums, including the National Air and Space Museum.
+- Visit the Smithsonian museums, including the National Air and Space Museum.
 They’re America’s museums, so there’s no charge to get in.

-Tour the National Gallery of Art, with works by artists from Leonardo da Vinci to Pablo Picasso.
+- Tour the National Gallery of Art, with works by artists from Leonardo da Vinci to Pablo Picasso.

-Check out the Library of Congress with its Gilded Age architecture.
+- Check out the Library of Congress, with its Gilded Age architecture.

-Walk the National Mall for a gorgeous and free experience.
+- Walk the National Mall for a gorgeous and free experience.

 2. New York City